alecorsino/website-gen/README.md

 ### What is this repository for? ###

 * A Node.js project with Grunt tasks to create a website
+* Uses Assemble as a template engine.
-* Uses Foundation 5 responsive layout grid
+* Uses Foundation 5 responsive layout grid.
 * Browser Sync with to serve the website during development.
 * Bower package dependencies and wiredep to inject them.